glorphindale/langohr.docs/articles/exchanges.md

 This guide covers Langohr 1.0-beta8.

-## Exchanges in AMQP 0.9.1 - overview
+## Exchanges in AMQP 0.9.1 — Overview

 ### What are AMQP exchanges?

-An <span class="note">exchange</span> accepts messages from a producer application and routes them to message queues.
-They can be thought of as the
-"mailboxes" of the AMQP world.
+An *exchange* accepts messages from a producer application and routes them to message queues.
+They can be thought of as the "mailboxes" of the AMQP world.
 Unlike some other messaging middleware products and protocols, in AMQP, messages are *not* published directly to queues.
-Messages are published to exchanges that route them to queue(s) using pre-arranged criteria called <span class="note">bindings</span>.
+Messages are published to exchanges that route them to queue(s) using pre-arranged criteria called *bindings*.

 There are multiple exchange types in the AMQP 0.9.1 specification, each with its own routing semantics.
 Custom exchange types can be created to deal with sophisticated routing scenarios (e.g. routing based on geolocation data or edge cases) or just for convenience.

-### Concept of bindings
+### Concept of Bindings

-A <span class="note">binding</span> is an association between a queue and an exchange.
+A *binding* is an association between a queue and an exchange.
 A queue must be bound to at least one exchange in order to receive messages from publishers.
-Learn more about bindings in the "Bindings guide":/articles/bindings/.
+Learn more about bindings in the [Bindings guide](/articles/bindings.html).

 ### Exchange attributes